ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 >
 > -- __Skin in the Game__

 The technique in question consists in genetically modifying rice to have the grains include vitamins.
-Check out Pamela Ronald's TED Talk (of course) '[The case for engineering our food](https://www.youtube.com/watch?v=wZ2TF8-PGQ4)', with a picture of kids holding hands at [4:17](https://www.youtube.com/watch?v=wZ2TF8-PGQ4#t=4m17s).
+Check out Pamela Ronald's TED Talk (of course) [The case for engineering our food](https://www.youtube.com/watch?v=wZ2TF8-PGQ4), with a picture of kids holding hands at [4:17](https://www.youtube.com/watch?v=wZ2TF8-PGQ4#t=4m17s).

 > Why don’t we give these people rice and vitamins separately?
 After all, we don’t have genetically modified coffee that has milk with it.
 >